Jens-Si/Taranis-Poti-Switch-Mod/README.md

 ## Important Information:
 1. For Taranis x9d: The maximum Volgage for the potentiometer input is 3V!
 The Arduino can output more then that.
 So never use 100% duty cicle!
 Find max duty cicle with osziloskop or multimeter!
-2. I had problems running the arduino on VCC, so i addet a 5V Voltage regulator and now everything is working fine.
+2. I had problems running the arduino on VCC (orange cable), so i addet a 5V Voltage regulator and now everything is working fine.

 ## Wiring
 Here you can see my wiring: